How to Better Name and Manage Variables in Figma

 colors/background/card ✅

-Always remember, you're creating Design Tokens that need to be used by multiple people and continuously iterated.
+colors/border/dropdown-menu ✅ You're creating Design Tokens that need to be used by multiple people and continuously iterated.
 Clear, understandable structure and naming are crucial.
-Don't fear grouping - unreasonable separation is more terrifying than grouping as it will make your variables increasingly chaotic and ultimately unmaintainable.

 Reference Your Development Tech Stack